 Community property has been defined under ARS 25-211.
 Community Property includes all assets and property accumulated during the marriage.
 Community property is divided, in an equitable manner, between the spouses.
 This is due to the fact that both parties have an undivided half interest as it applies to the community.
 Marital property, subject to division in a divorce, is known as community property.

 Separate property is not considered to be a part of the marital estate.
 This means that it will not be subject to division.
 This type of property is covered under ARS 25-213.
 Usually, any asset gained prior to the marriage will remain separate property during a divorce.

 Equitable distribution is the model the Arizona Superior Court works uses.
 Each spouse is treated to the right of having contributed unique things the marriage.
 Because of this, and to be fair to each party, an equal split of property and debt is not always the outcome.
 Courts handle each case individually and for this reason, consulting with an Avondale property division Laywer is your best possible option.
 The following factors are examined by the court when determining property distribution:

 - Value of non-income based marital contributions

 - Income and earning power of each spouse

 Working with An Avondale Property Division Attorney

-Your first interaction with an Enholm Law, PLLC Avondale property division attorney is going to be a free consultation.
-During your initial free consultation, you and your attorney will devise a strategy plan to move forward.
+Your first interaction with an Enholm Law, PLLC Avondale property division attorney is going to be a consultation.
+During your initial consultation, you and your attorney will devise a strategy plan to move forward.
 This is a time set aside for you to review the important facts and legal issues of your case.
 You will also discuss any and all documents that have been drafted and any evidence that has been compiled.
 During this initial meeting, your Avondale property division attorney advise you on areas of risk and areas of strength in your case.

 What to expect from Enholm Law, PLLC